FAQ

 Q: What areas of study are offered?

-A: The degree is currently offered in the following areas of study: artificial intelligence, autonomous systems, data science, digital health technology, green energy systems, IoT systems and translational medicine.
+A: The degree is currently offered in the following areas of study: artificial intelligence, autonomous systems, data science, digital health technology, green energy systems, integrated circuits, IoT systems and translational medicine.

 Q: What requirements must be met to earn the degree?